Frequently Asked Questions

 How can I contact ASK?

-Full information about how to get advice is on our 'Get Advice' page.
+Full information about how to get advice is on our 'Contact ASK' page.
 We can advise you over email or you can speak to an adviser by booking an appointment.

 Please note, due to limited resources ASK is an appointment-only service and cannot accommodate drop ins.
 We also cannot be contacted by phone.